occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 The reason why the CloudEvent `id` attribute is not stored as `_id` in MongoDB is that the `id` of a CloudEvent is not globally unique!
 The combination of `id` and `source` is a globally unique CloudEvent.
 Note also that `_id` will _not_ be included when the `CloudEvent` is read from an `EventStore`.

-Here's an example of what you can expect to see the "events" collection when storing events in an `EventStore` backed by MongoDB
+Here's an example of what you can expect to see in the "events" collection when storing events in an `EventStore` backed by MongoDB
 (given that `TimeRepresentation` is set to `DATE`):

 ```javascript